nashwalters/portfolio/README.md

 * Downloadable resume - A button was added in the About section that opens a pdf version on my resume in a new window.
 * A skills section - A skills section was added to showcase the technology and frameworks that I have learnt and implemented.

+In addtion links to my deployed portfolio and github pages have been added to my linkedin profile in the contact section.

 ## Technology

 This is a simple portfolio using: